 Verna Zee is constantly presented as a no-fun, uppity woman who thinks Buck is a pompous Jerkass.
 And she's right.

 The "heroes" are supposed to be callous to the suffering at this point, as they have not been "saved" and are still unrepentant sinners.
-The problem is, even after they are saved and supposedly become model Christians, they still consider others' suffering an inconvenience.
+The problem is, even after they are saved and supposedly become model Christians, they still consider others' suffering to be a minor inconvenience.
 The only notes of genuine regret or contrition come from the supposedly un-saved.

 Unintentionally Unsympathetic: Irene Steele. '"Can you imagine, Rafe," she exulted.
 "Jesus coming back to get us before we die?"'
 She says this knowing that Rayford isn't all that religious a person.
 It's supposed to show how good a Christian she is, but it just makes her seem like she's trying to show off her faith to feel better than people who don't believe.
 She seems like the kind of person who says grace in a really loud tone of voice whenever she's at a restaurant just so she can feel superior to the other people there, who either don't say grace at all or do it in a reasonable tone of voice (or even say it silently).
 When Chloe is planning to go off to college on a scholarship and Irene is adamant that she stay and go to church with her (to the point of threatening to have Ray force Chloe into the car to go,) this is supposed to be a demonstration of Irene's care for her daughter and Chloe's ungratefulness.
 It comes across as Irene having no respect for her daughter's intelligence and growing independence.

 Values Dissonance: The books are written with a particular religious demographic in mind as their intended readership.
-Said demographic (being almost entirely confined to the USA, at that) has a very particular set of values, which are not necessarily widely shared outside of it.
+It has a very particular set of values, which are not necessarily widely shared outside of it.
+Even within American evangelical Christianity it's far from mainstream.